 In 1999, Dr. Jackson left active duty to pursue a career in veterinary medicine.
 He graduated magna cum laude from the University of Florida College of Veterinary Medicine in 2005.
 Following graduation, he performed a one-year rotating small animal internship at Georgia Veterinary Specialists (GVS) in Atlanta.
 His professional interests include diagnostic ultrasound, endocrine diseases, and urinary issues.

 Dr. Jackson married his college sweetheart and fellow veterinarian Melissa Monaco in 1994.
-They are both active members of the Timucuan Weimaraner Club and West Volusia Kennel Club and enjoy spending time with and caring for their two Weimaraners, Thor and Miles, and their four cats: Rigatoni, Cheddar, Emmy Lou, and Mr. Smithers.
+They are both active members of the Timucuan Weimaraner Club and enjoy spending time with and caring for their Weimaraner Dundee and 3 cats Cheddar, Mr. Smithers and Dweezil.
 In his spare time, Dr. Jackson enjoys kayaking, biking, gardening, and appreciating good food and wine.

 Dr. Kristin Kultgen Dominguez